Date: 21 June 2023, 15:00 – 17:00 CEST

 Free-form micro-optics are miniature optical components that are designed to manipulate light in a highly specific manner.
 They are an essential component of many consumer electronics devices, including smartphones, tablets, televisions, and virtual and augmented reality headsets.
-This online workshop will focus on the role of free-form micro-optics in the consumer electronics market and will feature two sessions covering various aspects of this topic.
+This online workshop will focus on the role of free-form micro-optics in the consumer electronics market.

 You can register for the event here – https://us02web.zoom.us/webinar/register/WN_mUnXq5zBQRq6I6-t-BbfSQ